fredie7385/PRODIGY_SD_04/README.md

 # Sudoku Solver in Java

 ## Description
-A simple Java application that solves Sudoku puzzles using a backtracking algorithm and provides a graphical user interface (GUI) for user interaction.
+It's a simple Java application that solves Sudoku puzzles using a backtracking algorithm and provides a graphical user interface (GUI) for user interaction.

 ## Features
 - User-friendly GUI for inputting puzzles.